AllenHo2/AllenHo2/README.md

 `Student (Software Engineer/Developer)`

-I'm a 2nd year student at the University of San Francisco and I love to create new websites and apps in my free time!
+Hello there👋 My name is Allen Ho and I'm a 2nd year student at the University of San Francisco.
+I love to create new websites and apps in my free time! 😁

 <!--
 **AllenHo2/AllenHo2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.